 There are more literary magazines online and in print than there have ever been before.
 Here’s the good news: Because there are so many great publications now, you may be more likely to find a home for your creative writing.
 But there’s a little bit of bad news too: Identifying the right literary magazine for your submission can be extremely time-consuming.
 Finding the one editor who is going to love your short story or poem means weeding through the thousands who won’t.

 If you are taking a DIY method, consider subscribing to a reputable database of literary markets and publishing opportunities.
-If you’re looking for the fastest way to find market listings for literary journals, check out our Writers Classifieds.
-Our listings have been designed especially for creative writers, with easy-to-skim and easy-to-sort info that does not require lengthy page loads.
-You can also find a list of literary journals right here.
+If you’re looking for a fast, easy way to find market listings for literary journals, check out our free newsletter Submit Write Now!
+Each week our newsletter features the top listings of calls for submissions, contests, conferences, residencies and more for creative writers.

 But if you’d rather spend your time writing instead of researching literary markets, a partnership with Writer’s Relief may work for you.
 Writer’s Relief has been helping creative writers get published since 1994.
 We help book authors connect with literary agents through strong query letters and proposals.
 And we help poets, short story writers, and essayists find the best literary journals and magazines.
 You do the writing; we do the hours of research.
 Learn more.